 How to Install phpMyAdmin on Debian 12

-The phpMyAdmin utility is a web-based graphical database management tool.
-By installing phpMyAdmin, you no longer need to use the default command-line interface to manage databases.
+phpMyAdmin is a web-based graphical database management tool.
+With it, you no longer need to use the default command-line interface to manage databases.

 This guide will show you how to lay the groundwork and install phpMyAdmin on Debian 12.